NYC Women’s Fund FAQ

 Will I need to submit a report once my project is completed?

 Yes.
-Funded projects must complete a final report via Submittable clearly outlining how the NYC Women’s Fund was used to complete the project along with sharing information on attendance numbers and public access plans or outcomes.
+Funded projects must complete an Interim Report and Final Report, both via Submittable, clearly outlining how the NYC Women’s Fund was used to complete the project along with sharing information on attendance numbers and public access plans or outcomes.

 Can I apply with a completed project and seek funding for distribution?